Androbat/Tech-blog/README.md

 # Tech-blog
-The following project is meant to be a simple blog, which its mean purpose is to share programming and technology related stuff.
+The following project is meant to be a simple blog, which its main purpose is to share programming and technology related stuff.